Skip to main content

 Anastrozole, an aromatase inhibitor, works by blocking the enzyme aromatase, which converts androgens (like testosterone) into estrogens.
 In men receiving TRT, Anastrozole is often used to manage elevated estrogen levels, which can lead to side effects such as gynecomastia or water retention.
 In women, it may be used in specific contexts, such as with pellet therapy, to manage estrogen levels.

 The metabolic influence of Anastrozole is considerable.
-While estrogen is vital, excessively high levels in men can contribute to and an unfavorable lipid profile.
+While estrogen is vital, excessively high levels in men can contribute to insulin resistance and an unfavorable lipid profile.
 By moderating estrogen, Anastrozole can help improve insulin sensitivity, potentially reducing the risk of metabolic syndrome components.

 Ancillary medications like Anastrozole precisely manage hormonal conversions, impacting metabolic markers such as insulin sensitivity and fat distribution.